GovTechSG/seed-documentation/faqs/common-onboarding-issues.md

   <hr/>

 <details>
-  <summary style="font-size:20px;font-weight:bold">What should I do if profile installation fails while installing the management profile?</summary>
+  <summary>What should I do if profile installation fails while installing the management profile?</summary>

 <!--<kbd>![profile-installation-failed](images/onboarding-for-macos/profile-installation-failed.png)</kbd>-->